kierawilson25/cdk-lab-serverless-web/README.md

 # cdk-lab-serverless-web
-User Lambda and Dynamo DB to count and display API hits
+Use Lambda and Dynamo DB to count and display API hits